Dual Enrollment Biology - Information and FAQs

 What are the benefits of becoming a UNO student with the Dual Enrollment program?

-As a UNO student you will have access to the Criss Library for research resources and free science tutoring through the Math-Science Learning Center, as well as resources within the Biology Department.
+As a UNO student you will have access to the Criss Library for research resources, free science tutoring through the Math-Science Learning Center, and resources within the Biology Department.
 These include opportunities to get involved in scientific research, volunteer for prairie burns, or shadowing a scientist for career direction.

 I plan to become a medical doctor, veterinarian, or scientist as a career someday.
 How does taking Biology I, II as a dual student help me?

 In order to get into any medical or biological research, field biology is required coursework as an undergraduate.
 As a dual student you will be getting a "jump start" into the curriculum coursework of those careers.
 If you complete both courses with acceptable grades, you will graduate high school with 10 college credit hours of Biology.
 This will enable you to enroll in upper level Biology coursework earlier because you will have already completed foundational prerequisites before your first college semester.
 In addition, you may have the opportunity to become involved in research as a dual student with the potential to continue this research with a professor in our department as an undergraduate.
 Keep in mind that medical schools and graduate programs prefer students that have taken on research projects in a scientific field.
-Such activities promote building relationships with professors, from which you will gain valuable references to get into programs of your choice.
+Such activities promote building relationships with professors, from which you may gain valuable references to get into your program(s) of choice.
 Please browse our faculty biographies or video interviews to learn more about UNO Biology faculty.

 Is there financial aid available to help me pay for Dual Enrollment courses?

 The ACE (Access College Early) scholarship is need-based and is available for qualifying students.
 For more information and to apply, visit http://www.ccpe.state.ne.us/PublicDoc/Ccpe/Financial_Aid/ACE/default.asp.

-If you have further questions or would like more information about the program, please contact Heather Leas (Wills).
+If you have further questions or would like more information about the program, please contact Heather Leas.